godotengine/godot-docs/classes/class_surfacetool.rst

 - void **deindex** **(** **)**

-Removes index array by expanding Vertex array.
+Removes the index array by expanding the vertex array.

 .. _class_SurfaceTool_method_generate_normals:

 - void **generate_normals** **(** :ref:`bool<class_bool>` flip=false **)**

-Generates normals from Vertices so you do not have to do it manually.
+Generates normals from vertices so you do not have to do it manually.
+If ``flip`` is ``true``, the resulting normals will be inverted.

-Setting "flip" ``true`` inverts resulting normals.

-Requires primitive type to be set to ``PRIMITIVE_TRIANGLES``.
+Requires the primitive type to be set to :ref:`Mesh.PRIMITIVE_TRIANGLES<class_Mesh_constant_PRIMITIVE_TRIANGLES>`.

 .. _class_SurfaceTool_method_generate_tangents:

 - void **generate_tangents** **(** **)**

 Generates a tangent vector for each vertex.
 Requires that each vertex have UVs and normals set already.

 .. _class_SurfaceTool_method_index:

 - void **index** **(** **)**

-Shrinks Vertex array by creating an index array.
-Avoids reusing Vertices.
+Shrinks the vertex array by creating an index array (avoids reusing vertices).

 .. _class_SurfaceTool_method_set_material: